zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/connect-zenml-to-infrastructure/azure-service-connector.md

 If a resource group is configured in the connector, only ACR registries in that resource group will be accessible.

-If an authentication method other than the Azure service principal is used for authentication, the admin account must be enabled for the registry, otherwise clients will not be able to authenticate to the registry.
+If an authentication method other than the Azure service principal is used for authentication, the admin account must be enabled for the registry, otherwise, clients will not be able to authenticate to the registry.
 See the official Azure [documentation on the admin account](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-authentication#admin-account) for more information.

 ## Authentication Methods